The Blood Donor Program is committed to helping create happy, healthy, and sustainable communities.

 - July 2019: Upper Valley Humane Society and West Lebanon Feed & Supply.
 For every donation during the month of July 2019, we purchased pet food from West Lebanon Feed & Supply and then donated the pet food to the Upper Valley Humane Society.
 We donated 145 bags of pet food.

-- January 2019: CHaD and the Norwich Bookstore.
+- January 2019: Dartmouth Health Children's and the Norwich Bookstore.
 We purchased a book from the Norwich Bookstore for every blood donation throughout the month of January in 2019.
-We then donated 127 books to the Children’s Hospital at Dartmouth-Hitchcock.
+We then donated 127 books to the Dartmouth Health Children's.

 Are you part of a local business or non-profit?

-If you are interested in partnering with the Blood Donor Program at Dartmouth-Hitchcock, please contact us.
+If you are interested in partnering with the Blood Donor Program, please contact us.